m3-benathon/mom-assessment/README.md

      1. householdSizeMin - default set as 1
      2. householdSizeMax
      3. totalAnnualIncomeMin
-   - default will get all households with total annual income is less than $100,000
+   - default will get all households with housing type that is HDB and total annual income is less than $100,000